German lawmakers decide to quiz Snowden

 It has not yet been decided whether Snowden, who was granted asylum in Russia, should be invited to testify in person about the NSA surveillance that has soured ties between Washington and Berlin.
 Snowden risks being arrested and extradited if he sets foot in any U.S.-allied country.

-He was charged last year in the United States with theft of government property, unauthorised communication of national defence information and wilful communication of classified intelligence to an unauthorised person.
+He was charged last year in the United States with theft of government property, unauthorized communication of national defense information and willful communication of classified intelligence to an unauthorized person.

 An option would be for him to testify from abroad but the German opposition argues that Snowden would only be able to express himself freely if he were in Germany.